SciChart WPF SDK User Manual > SciChart System Requirements

 The SciChart software renderers (the default renderers) will work on any video adapter, including virtual / emulated adapter, integrated graphics, virtual machines etc...

-The SciChart DirectX Visual Xccelerator Engine requires a DirectX 9c capable (DirectX 11 preferred) Video Card (GPU) with at least 256MB of Video Ram.
+The SciChart Visual Xccelerator Engine requires a DirectX 9c capable (DirectX 11 preferred) Video Card (GPU) with at least 256MB of Video RAM.
 Less Video RAM than this can cause problems and automatic downgrade to software rendering which is slower.
 See Troubleshooting Visual Xccelerator Issues on low-end Graphics Adapters for more information.

-The VisualXccelerator Engine published as part of SciChart WPF SDK v6 will perform better with a more modern or fast GPU.
-We would recommend nVidia 1060 GTX or later GPU or Radeon GPU with at least 1GB of VRAM for optimum operation.
+The Visual Xccelerator Engine published as part of SciChart WPF SDK v6 and newer will perform better with a more modern and fast GPU.
+We would recommend nVidia GeForce GTX 1050 or later or equivalent AMD Radeon GPU with at least 2GB of VRAM for optimum operation.

 Q: But what hardware is recommended for Fastest Operation?